 03 of 05

 The right tile can beautify a bathroom, but faux wood can turn up the spa appeal as shown in this shower from Wendi at H2O Bungalow.
-Elements of nature–faux though they may be–have a calming effect.
+Elements of nature—although faux, in this case—have a calming effect.
 This is why many spa designs incorporate wood, greenery, and water.

 04 of 05